kreuzwerker/terraform-provider-docker/docs/resources/container.md

 - `content` (String) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
 Conflicts with `content_base64` & `source`
 - `content_base64` (String) Base64-encoded data that will be decoded and uploaded as raw bytes for the object content.
 This allows safely uploading non-UTF8 binary data, but is recommended only for larger binary content such as the result of the `base64encode` interpolation function.
 See [here](https://github.com/terraform-providers/terraform-provider-docker/issues/48#issuecomment-374174588) for the reason.
 Conflicts with `content` & `source`
 - `executable` (Boolean) If `true`, the file will be uploaded with user executable permission.
 Defaults to `false`.
+- `permissions` (String) The permission mode for the file in the container.
+Has precedence over `executable`.
 - `source` (String) A filename that references a file which will be uploaded as the object content.
 This allows for large file uploads that do not get stored in state.
 Conflicts with `content` & `content_base64`
 - `source_hash` (String) If using `source`, this will force an update if the file content has updated but the filename has not.